 Keratoconus is an eye disease where the cornea becomes thinner and begins to bulge out.

-Keratoconus can be caused from a combination of genetics, hormones and environmental factors such as rubbing the eyes.
+Keratoconus can be caused by a combination of genetics, hormones, and environmental factors such as rubbing the eyes.

 Scleral lenses are large contact lenses that fit on the sclera and over the cornea.
 Since the lens does not touch the cornea, saline fluid fills the space in between to smooth everything out and give patients the best possible vision and comfort.

 Scleral lenses sit on the sclera and vault over the cornea.
 The space between the cornea and the lens is filled with a liquid reservoir